Periodic variable A-F spectral type stars in the northern TESS continuous viewing zone: Identification of variability and data shortcomings

 \section{Identification of variability and data shortcomings}

-Stellar variability in the space data is usually investigated in the time (light curve) and frequency (e.g. Fourier transform of the data, from now on 'FT') domains \citep[e.g.][]{Balona2011rot,Bradley2015}.
-We created the FT of the LC and SC SPOC and QLP data\footnote{In the range of 0-300 and 0-24\,c/d for the SC and LC data, respectively.} by using a Python implementation of the non-uniform fast Fourier transform\footnote{\url{https://github.com/dfm/python-nufft}} that is significantly faster than a classical Lomb-Scargle periodogram \citep{Lomb1976,Scargle1982} but gives basically the same results for TESS data.
+Stellar variability in the space data is usually investigated in the time (light curve) and frequency domains via Fourier transform (FT) of the data \citep[e.g.][]{Balona2011rot,Bradley2015}.
+We created the FT of the LC and SC SPOC and QLP data\footnote{In the range of 0-300 and 0-24\,c/d for the SC and LC data, respectively.} by using a Python implementation of the non-uniform fast FT\footnote{\url{https://github.com/dfm/python-nufft}} that is significantly faster than a classical Lomb-Scargle periodogram \citep{Lomb1976,Scargle1982} but gives basically the same results for TESS data.

-The periodic signal with frequency $f$ in the data is usually considered as real if the {\it SNR} of the corresponding peak in the frequency spectrum is larger than four \citep{Breger1993}.
-However, higher {\it SNR} might be needed in case of stars with dense Fourier peaks \citep{Bognar2020}.
-We define the {\it SNR} as the ratio of the amplitude of the peak at a given frequency $f$ and the mean amplitude of the peaks in the vicinity of the peak $f\pm1$\,c/d.
-This is a more conservative approach than to use power-amplitude spectrum or define the {\it SNR} as the ratio of the amplitude of the peak and the standard deviation of the peaks in the immediate vicinity as is often done \citep[e.g.][]{Balona2011rot,DeMedeiros2013}.
-We did not apply any amplitude threshold \citep[as was done, e.g. by ][]{Uytterhoeven2011,Bradley2015} because each target has a different noise level.
+The periodic signal with frequency $f$ in the data is usually considered as real if the {\it S/N} of the corresponding peak in the frequency spectrum is larger than four \citep{Breger1993}.
+However, higher {\it S/N} might be needed in case of stars with dense Fourier peaks \citep{Bognar2020}.
+We define the {\it S/N} as the ratio of the amplitude of the peak at a given frequency $f$ and the mean amplitude of the peaks in the vicinity of the peak $f\pm1$\,c/d.
+This is a more conservative approach than using power-amplitude spectra or defining the {\it S/N} as the ratio of the amplitude of the peak and the standard deviation of the peaks in the immediate vicinity, as is often done \citep[e.g.][]{Balona2011rot,DeMedeiros2013}.
+We did not apply any amplitude threshold \citep[as was done e.g. by][]{Uytterhoeven2011,Bradley2015} because each target has a different noise level.